forax/java-guide/guide/chapter12-equals_hashCode_toString.md

 ## With two fields
-for equals(), it's better to first check the primitive fields because a primitive check is faster than a call to equals().
+- equals(), it's better to first check the primitive fields because a primitive check is faster than a call to equals().
+- hashCode() can use the exclusive or `^` to mix the hash code.
 ```java
 class User {
   private final String name;